 - Broad access to care management.
 Tailored Care Management will be available to all Tailored Plan members continuously throughout their enrollment, with limited exceptions, as detailed above. - Dedicated care manager taking an integrated, whole-person approach.
-To the maximum extent possible, each Tailored Plan member will receive integrated, whole-person care management from a dedicated care manager with expertise and training in addressing
+To the maximum extent possible, each Tailored Plan member will receive integrated, whole-person care management from a dedicated care manager with expertise and training in addressing behavioral health, I/DD, and/or TBI needs in addition to physical health needs and unmet health-related resource needs.

-&lt;sup>17 The Department distinguishes readiness review from pre-delegation auditing (for the purposes of NCQA health plan accreditation or for other purposes).
+&lt;sup>16 The Department distinguishes readiness review from pre-delegation auditing (for the purposes of NCQA health plan accreditation or for other purposes).
 The Department will prohibit Tailored Plans from conditioning AMH+ or CMA contracts upon pre-delegation audits or other monitoring activities that go beyond what is necessary to ensure that the provider organization has met the requirements in this manual for Tailored Care Management.
-The Department may adjust the annual required percentages at its discretion.

-&lt;sup>18 The Department may adjust the annual required percentages at its discretion.
+&lt;sup>17 The Department may adjust the annual required percentages at its discretion.

-&lt;sup>19 The care manager may choose to work with "care manager extenders" such as community navigators and community health workers to support some Tailored Care Management responsibilities.
+&lt;sup>18 The care manager may choose to work with "care manager extenders" such as community navigators and community health workers to support some Tailored Care Management responsibilities.
 For more details, see section IV.3.
 Staffing, as well as the Care Manager Extender Guidance, available at https://medicaid.ncdhhs.gov/media/10740/download?attachment.